Telegram-Mini-Apps/.github/profile/README.md

 ## Contribution

 I greatly appreciate any participation in the open source development community.
-If you wish to sponsor the open source initiative, you can send your donation to this TON wallet:
+If you wish to sponsor the open source initiative, you can choose one of the following options:

+- Donate TON
 ```
 UQB7SraEWQus00E0k2SiAjXVIYzSGRJXIwF9ciYUM4tBIJMI
 ```

+- [Send a tip](https://boosty.to/heyqbnk/donate) or [purchase a recurring subscription](https://boosty.to/heyqbnk/purchase-gift) on boosty.to